 On the flip side, if you think being "comfortable" while studying abroad defeats the purpose, then consider participating in a homestay.
 Homestays are great options for students who want to truly envelope the local way of living and make great connections with Nicaraguans.
 Though more challenging, these experiences often prove more beneficial in the long run.

-3) Immersion and cultural activities: Wanting to see the Catedral de Leon or Convento y Museo San Francisco while in Nicaragua but don't know how?
+Wanting to see the Catedral de León or Convento y Museo San Francisco while in Nicaragua but don't know how?
 Fear not!
 Many program providers offer organized weekend trips and activities for their students.
 In this way, all you'll have to do is sit back and relax - no worrying about getting train tickets or making it to the museum on time.